-2.19.2.5 Secondary use of identifiable previously-collected excess (i.e., otherwise to be discarded) clinical specimens from within TTUHSC El Paso or its affiliates
+2.19.2.6 Secondary use of identifiable previously-collected excess (i.e., otherwise to be discarded) clinical specimens from within TTUHSC EI Paso or its affiliates include specimens collected for diagnostic purposes or during surgery in the clinical laboratories (including pathology/dental) or in clinical care areas, such as the operating suites.

 IRB review is required for any proposed research use of excess clinical specimens obtained from Pathology or from related services within TTUHSC El Paso and its affiliates.
-Examples include specimens collected for diagnostic purposes or during surgery in the clinical laboratories (including pathology) or in clinical care areas, such as the operating suites.
+Examples